HareemFatima5/DSA-Assignment-1/README.md

 # 1024-bit Primality Testing

-This implements a primality testing algorithm for a 1024-bit number using a in C++.
+This implements a primality testing algorithm (Miller Robin) for a 1024-bit number using a in C++.
 The program generates a random 64-bit number and reconstructs a larger number to check its primality using the Miller-Rabin primality test.

 ## Features